lsaffre/blog/docs/topics/whyfree/index.rst

 ..
 By :doc:`Luc Saffre </about/cv>`, independant developer of free
    customized database applications.

-In this article I try to explain to deciders of public institutions and private enterprises, why software must be free, why you should avoid proprietary software, why your organization should choose `Linux
+In this article I try to explain to non-programmers why software must be free, why you should avoid proprietary software, why your organization should choose `Linux
 <https://en.wikipedia.org/wiki/Linux>`_ rather than `Windows
 <https://en.wikipedia.org/wiki/Microsoft_Windows>`_ or `OS X
 <https://en.wikipedia.org/wiki/OS_X>`_ as the operating system on your